gagan-gv/R-Notes-For-DS-ML/README.md

    4. <a href="https://github.com/gagan-gv/R-Notes-For-DS/blob/main/Data%20Visualization/04.%20Single%20Variable%20Plot.md">Single Variable Plot</a>
    5. <a href="https://github.com/gagan-gv/R-Notes-For-DS/blob/main/Data%20Visualization/05.%20Double%20Variable%20Plot.md">Double Variable Plot</a>
    6. <a href="https://github.com/gagan-gv/R-Notes-For-DS/blob/main/Data%20Visualization/06.Facets%2C%20Layers%20and%20Coordinate%20Systems.md"> Facets, Layers and Coordinate System</a>

-## Basic points
-- <- or = can be used as assignment operator
-- '#' (without quotes) is used for comments
-- to check a documentation of any predefined function one can use ? before the function name for e.g., ?mean() or dataset or packages
-- To check long-form documentation use vignette()
-- R doesn't follow similar index conventions of other languages as the index value starts from 1 in R not 0 thus making it more real world application.
-- R commonly uses . notation for naming functions but tidyverse package uses _ notation for naming functions

 ## Resources:
 - https://tidyverse.org